MUSA: Who We Are

 Beatrice Hamel-Davis is in her third year of the Concurrent Music and Education program and is also minoring in history.
 She is originally from Mississauga, but grew up a little all over the globe first in South Africa, then Switzerland, and eventually landed in the lovely state of New Jersey.
 She has been on council for three years, starting as a wee First Year Representative of MEdUSA, then as VP Internal of MUSA and VP Communications of MEdUSA, and now is the President of MUSA.
 She has been working closely with students, faculty, and the Executive to implement equitable change to the Schulich School of Music.
 She cannot wait to be back on campus (safely) and seeing all the lovely faces that make up the wonderful SSoM community!

 Arvind Krishendeholl has held the position of Vice-President of Academic Affairs at MUSA since May 2019.
-Originally from Brampton, Ontario, Arvind is currently in his third year of the Bachelor of Music (Orchestral Instruments) Program majoring in Flute Performance and Political Science.
+Originally from Brampton, Ontario, Arvind is currently in his fourth year of the Bachelor of Music (Orchestral Instruments) Program, double majoring in Flute Performance and Political Science.
 As VP Academic Affairs, Arvind is responsible for enriching student-faculty collaboration and dialogue through regular meetings with faculty and administration to ensure that the inputs and concerns of students are heard.
 Arvind currently serves as a member of the Schulich School of Music’s Faculty Council, Academic Committee on Teaching and Programs (ACTP), Performance Council, Research Council, Committee on Student Discipline (CSD), the Selection Committee for McGill's Principal's Awards for Administrative and Support Staff, and the MUSA Executive Council.
-Arvind also enjoys engaging in local politics and youth advocacy initiatives by serving as Special Advisor to a Member of Parliament and President of the Brampton Centre Constituency Youth Council.
+Arvind also enjoys engaging in local politics and youth advocacy initiatives by being an active member of various community-based organizations in his hometown.
 Outside of his regular commitments, Arvind enjoys performing flute music with Cailin Walsh-Estabrooks (VP Administration) and Hanna Johannesson (Co-VP Equity), finding new egg recipes, and working various Baroque music research projects with faculty members of the Department of Research at the Schulich School of Music.

-VP HEALTH AND WELLNESS
+VP EQUITY AND WELLNESS

-Addy Parsons is in her third year of the Concurrent B.Mus/B.Ed program with a concentration in Flute and is from Vermont.
+Addy Parsons is in her fourth year of the Concurrent B.Mus/B.Ed program with a concentration in Flute and is from Vermont.
 In her role as Senator, Addy sits on the McGill Senate, SSMU Senate Caucus, the SSoM Faculty Council, and the MUSA Executive Council.
-The committees she sits on include the Committee on Enrollment and Students Affairs (CESA), the Committee on Student Discipline (CSD).
+Her senate committees include the Academic Policy Committee (APC), the Scholarship Review Subcommittee (SRS), and the Committee on Student Discipline (CSD).
 Addy also serves as the International Student Representative on the SSMU Board of Directors.
-Outside of class or meetings, Addy is passionate about trivia, the history of the DC punk scene, and Vermont local politics.
-She also loves to hang out with her extremely talkative cat Fezzik and enjoys long conversations about any of the above over a friendly drink.
+Outside of class or meetings, Addy enjoys trivia, baking for her friends, and spending time with her insanely adorable cat named Fezzik.